The dots are the same color

 Don't fool your eyes

-The human optical system is amazingly adaptive.
-Your brain compensates for color to a white balance.
-If there is a lot of blue in your field of vision, your brain balances this by adding the opposite color.
-This makes the dot in the purple area appear grayer than it actually is.
+The human optical system is remarkably adaptive.
+Your brain compensates colour toward a white balance.
+If there is a lot of blue in your field of view, your brain counterbalances this by adding the opposite colour.
+As a result, the dot in the purple area appears greyer than it actually is.

-Whether you work with film, video, photo or graphic forms: only if you perceive colours correctly, you will deliver the best result.
-A neutral working environment takes your work to a higher level.
+Whether you work with film, video, photography, or graphic design: only when you perceive colour accurately will you deliver your best work.
+A neutral grey working environment takes your work to the next level.

 Why not